MadarsD/frontend-exercises/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

-Project contains simple planner and login forms as well as API data demonstration
+Project contains simple TODO lists and login form as well as getting and demonstrating data from REST Api.

+---

 ## Development server